OpenAcousticDevices/AudioMoth-Chime/README.md

 ### Javascript ###

 The Javascript library contains two classes that must be included in the webpage.
 They define the global AudioMothChime and AudioMothChimeConnector objects.
-The latter exposes two public functions:
+The latter exposes three public functions:

 ```javascript
 	playTone(duration, callback);